-The Remuneration Committee (Committee) of the CBA Board is the main body which oversees remuneration governance for the Group.
-This Committee is responsible for developing the Group's remuneration philosophy, framework and policies for approval by the Board.
-The Committee is made up of independent Non-Executive Directors and meets at least four times per year.
-The Committee consists of a Chairman, and three members which currently includes:
+The Remuneration Committee (Committee) of the CBA Board is responsible for developing the Group's remuneration philosophy, framework and policies for approval by the Board.
+The Committee meets at least four times per year.
+The Committee was made up of independent Non-Executive Directors and consists of the following members as at 30 June 2014: